 Tiny portions

-Wanko Soba is all about quick servings and fun.
-Tiny portions of soba are served one after another, and the goal is to eat as many as you can.
-You start with a plain bowl to enjoy the flavor, then add toppings as you go.
-On average, women eat around 30 to 40 bowls, while men usually reach 50 to 60!
+Wanko Soba is all about fast-paced servings and fun.
+Tiny portions of soba noodles are served one after another, and the goal is to eat as many as you can.
+You start with a plain bowl to appreciate the flavor, then add toppings as you go.
+On average, women eat around 30 to 40 bowls, while men typically reach 50 to 60!

 Cold noodle dish

-Morioka Reimen is a chilled noodle dish with Korean origins, created by a North Korean resident in the city.
-The noodles are smooth and shiny, made from potato starch and flour, and served in a cold broth with toppings like sliced meat, kimchi, cucumber, half a boiled egg, and a slice of fruit such as pear or watermelon.
+Morioka Reimen is a chilled noodle dish with Korean roots, created by a North Korean resident in the city.
+The noodles are smooth and glossy, made from a mix of potato starch and flour, and served in a cold broth topped with sliced meat, kimchi, cucumber, half a boiled egg, and a slice of fruit—typically pear or watermelon.

 Thick udon-style

-Jajamen is based on a Chinese dish but has been adjusted to suit local preferences.
-It features thick udon-style noodles served with a scoop of meat miso, green onions, cucumber, and a bit of ginger.
-Mix everything together and add vinegar, chili oil, or garlic to taste.
-After finishing the noodles, you can ask for "chitantan"—a warm soup made from the leftover miso, hot water, and a raw egg.
+Jajamen is based on a Chinese dish but has been adapted to suit local tastes.
+It features thick, udon-style noodles topped with a scoop of meat miso, green onions, cucumber, and a touch of ginger.
+Mix everything together, then add vinegar, chili oil, or garlic to your liking.
+After finishing the noodles, you can ask for "chitantan" — a warm soup made from the leftover miso, hot water, and a raw egg.

 Where to eat